golemfactory/concent/docs/source/bankster-with-deposit-claim-tracking-blueprint.md

 The database transaction is committed after processing each disposition.
 An exception during the processing should release the lock and roll back the changes related to the current disposition but all the previous ones should stay in the database.

-After processing all the dispositions or encountering an exception, Bankster prepares the response.
+After processing all the dispositions or encountering an exception, Bankster prepares the result.

-7. **Response**:
+7. **Result**:
     - `success` dict has a key for each claim included in `deposit_claim_dispositions`.
         The value is `True` if and only if Banker actually started processing the corresponding disposition and finished it without errors.

 ##### Expected Concent Core behavior
-- Concent Core contacts this endpoint at the end of a use case, when the service has already been performed and it is known that a payment is necessary.
+- Concent Core executes this operation at the end of a use case, when the service has already been performed and it is known that a payment is necessary.
-- Concent Core can access `DepositClaim` objects created by Bankster.
+- Concent Core can access `DepositClaim` objects created by Bankster (they're in the same database).

-#### `POST bankster/settle-overdue-acceptances/` endpoint
-- **Input format**: JSON
-- **Output format**: JSON
+#### `settle overdue acceptances` operation

-The purpose of this endpoint is to calculate the total amount that the requestor owes provider for completed computations and transfer that amount from requestor's deposit.
+The purpose of this operation is to calculate the total amount that the requestor owes provider for completed computations and transfer that amount from requestor's deposit.
 Concent Core is responsible for validating provider's claims and Bankster only calculates and executes the payment.

 The provider proves to Concent that the computations were performed and accepted and Concent Core asks Bankster to compare the total value with the amount actually paid by the requestor, either directly or from deposit.